EstimationPro AI EstimationPro AI

 What is a pre-construction checklist?

 A pre-construction checklist is a structured list of tasks a general contractor must complete before starting a construction project.
-It typically covers permits, insurance, contracts, site preparation, utilities, safety planning, materials ordering, and scheduling.
+It covers permits, insurance, contracts, site preparation, utilities, safety planning, materials ordering, and scheduling.
 Using a checklist prevents costly oversights like missing permits, uninsured subcontractors, and late material orders.

 How far in advance should I start pre-construction planning?